SadyhaMiren/raisinghumanityschild/meditations/on-loving-and-field-continuity.md

 continuity is not something to secure
-its loving that happens again and again
+it is loving that happens again and again